charliewilco/obsidian/docs/itcss.md

 ## Differences in Obsidian

-Normally in ITCSS, you could have a tools
+Normally in ITCSS, you could have a tools like Sass functions, most of the tools we'd need are coming in CSS and transpiled by cssnext.

-- No real tools
-- Objects have minimal visual styling
+Objects have minimal visual styling in Obsidian.
+This is a set between the reset styling and the component level styling because it's beyond an element.

 ## Settings

 All global settings:

-- Colors
-- Theme
-- Spacing values
-- Font stacks
+- Default Variables
+- Colors, Theme, Media Queries, Spacing Values, Font Stacks, Custom Selectors

 ## Generic